Sell Used Books Online

 Listing Items For Sale

 The next thing you do is search for the item on Amazon.com that you want to sell and click the Sell Yours Here button.
 Make sure you have the correct product; one title can have several editions or formats.
 You can search for the title you want to sell, or you can search for the 10-digit ISBN number located on the back or on the inside of your book (you can also use an ASIN or UPC identifier to sell your item).
-If you are just searching to the title of the book, be careful that you have the appropriate copyright year as many books have several.
+If you are just searching for the title of the book, be careful that you have the appropriate copyright year as many books have several.

 The best thing about listing items for sale on Amazon is that it’s free!
 You only pay a small commission to Amazon once your item is sold.
 Amazon takes their commission automatically and all that you have to do is ship your item to the buyer (learn more about Amazon’s fee structure).